-Blacknose Shiner are widespread and apparently secure throughout the northern portion of their range, however, the species is currently listed as critically imperiled in South Dakota.
-Blacknose Shiner populations have declined or are presumed extirpated throughout the majority of their Midwestern distribution (Bernstein et al., 2000; Roberts and Burr, 2006; Hoagstrom et al., 2007; Felts 2013), and remaining populations in South Dakota are now on the periphery of the Blacknose Shiner's distribution.
+Blacknose Shiner are widespread and apparently secure throughout the northern portion of their range; however, the species is currently listed as critically imperiled in South Dakota.
+Blacknose Shiner populations have declined or are presumed extirpated throughout the majority of their Midwestern distribution (Bernstein et al. 2000; Roberts and Burr 2006; Hoagstrom et al. 2007; Felts 2013), and remaining populations in South Dakota are now on the periphery of the Blacknose Shiner's distribution.
 The justification for adding Blacknose Shiner to the list of state endangered fish on 22 May 1996 is unknown but was presumably due to the presence of only small, isolated relict populations, threat of wetland loss, and increased turbidity and siltation resulting from erosion.
 Due to this species' limited ability for recolonization it is vulnerable to extirpation and continued listing as a state endangered species is recommended.

 The Blacknose Shiner is a slender, silvery minnow with large eyes.
 Black crescent-shaped marks form a dark stripe along the lateral line from the tip of the nose to the caudal fin, passing through the eyes (Bertrand et al. in prep.).
-Little is known about the reproductive biology of life history for Blacknose Shiner; however it is presumed that they spawn during May-June over sandy substrates (Pflieger 1975; NGPC 2010).
+Little is known about the reproductive biology of life history for Blacknose Shiner; a study in Illinois found then to spawn late April through late June, with females remaining in reproductive condition for roughly 2-4 weeks.
+This extended spawning period indicates that females are multiple clutch spawners (Pflieger 1975; Roberts et al. 2006; NGPC 2010).
 The diet includes aquatic insects, crustaceans, and algae (SDGFP 2006).
+A subterminal mouth suggests the species is primarily a benthic feeder (Becker 1983).